Data Journalism with R

 Bin Chen

-I am an Assistant Professor at the Journalism and Media Studies Centre, the University of Hong Kong.
+I am an Assistant Professor at the School of Future Media, University of Hong Kong.
+I teach Data Journalism courses at both undergraduate and postgraduate levels.
 My research interests include computational social science, social media and politics, and comparative media studies.
-At HKU, I teach Data Journalism courses at both the undergraduate and postgraduate levels.

 Acknowledgements